trosie3/Mission-to-Mars/README.md

 # Mission to Mars

 ## Overview of Project
-To create a web scrapping app that pulls data from 4 sites Mars includng the latest news article about Mars, and to dislay using flask.
+To create a web scrapping app that pulls data from 4 sites on Mars includng the latest news article about Mars, and to dislay using flask.

 ### Resources used
 - websites: